leg100/leg100.github.io/content/en/posts/building-bubbletea-programs/index.md

 }
 ```

-An event is received from the commands channel and sent to the `Update()` method on your model.
-The returned command is sent to an unbuffered channel, which a receiver invokes in a go routine.
-Your model's `View()` method is then invoked before repeating the loop and processing the next event.
+A message is received from the channel and sent to the `Update()` method on your model.
+The returned command is sent to a channel, which is invoked in a go routine elsewhere.
+Your model's `View()` method is then invoked before repeating the loop and processing the next message.

 Therefore Bubbletea can only process events as fast as as your `Update()` and `View()` methods.
 You want these methods to be fast otherwise your program may experience lag, resulting in an unresponsive UI.
 If your program generates a lot of messages they can back up and the program may appear to stall: a user presses a key and nothing happens for an indetermine amount of time.